e-dant/watcher/README.md

 # Watcher

-This project is trivially easy to use, include, and run.
-(I hope.)
-This is a header-only, use-it-anywhere, pass-it-anything, highly efficient, easy to use kind of library.
+An arbitrary path watcher.

+*Watcher* is:

+- highly-efficient
+- use-it-anywhere
+- include-to-use
+- pass-it-anything

-*Watcher* is often extremely efficient.
-In most cases, even when scanning millions of files and directories, *Watcher* uses a near-zero amount of resources are used.
+*Watcher* is extremely efficient.
+In most cases, even when scanning millions of paths, this library uses a near-zero amount of resources. *[1]*
-*[Notes:1]*

 If you don't want to use it in another project, don't worry, because it comes with one.
 Just build and run and you've got yourself a filesystem watcher, which is pretty cool.

-## Summary

-The source code and build system for *Watcher*, an arbitrary path watcher.
+*Watcher* is trivially easy to use, include, and run.
+(I hope.
+If not, let me know.)

 ## Usage